 Murray, R. (2017).
 How to write a thesis.
 (4th edition).
 Maidenhead, England: Open University Press.
-There are several earlier editions of this book which are very helpful too!
+There are several earlier editions of this book which are very helpful too.

 Paltridge, B., & Starfield, S. (2007).
 Thesis and dissertation writing in a second language.
 London: Routledge.
-The second edition should be out too - check the Library.